inBeat/inbeat-website/content/top-influencers/tiktok/health/south-africa/_index.md

 ---
-title: Top 10 Health TikTok Influencers In South Africa In 2023
+title: Top 10 Health TikTok Influencers In South Africa In 2024
 description: >-
-  Find top health TikTok influencers in South Africa in 2023.
-Most popular hashtags: #fyp #foryou #foryoupage #tiktoksa.
+  Find top health TikTok influencers in South Africa in 2024.
+Most popular hashtags: #fyp #foryou #foryoupage #duet.
 platform: TikTok
 hits: 25
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 25 TikTok influencers like this in South Africa for you to pitch.
+text_bottom: inBeat aggregates 25 TikTok influencers like this in South Africa for you to collaborate.
 profiles:
   - username: "vintage_doll"
     fullname: >-